Horseback riding in the Methow Valley, WA.

 Putting You First

 Your mind.
 Your body.
 Your emotions—all things you’re working hard to keep healthy.
 And things marijuana can hurt.
 Whether it’s recreational or medical, marijuana has side effects.
-Like how it can mess with your mood, mental health, memory, and judgment.
+Like messing with your mood, mental health, memory, and judgment.

 Learn Something New